 I have a love for making paper flowers – all kinds.
 But I started with making flowers from traditional cardstock.
 Over time I came to learn and love crepe paper flowers as well.
 Today I will teach you all the essential supplies you will need to create these DIY paper blooms that are both realistic and last indefinitely.

 The Best Crepe paper for paper flowers

-Traditionally, I love to work with cardstock for many of my paper flowers, but crepe paper turns any flower into an imitation of its real-life counterpart.
-The reason for this is that crepe paper mimics delicate flower petals better than cardstock.
+Traditionally, I love to work with cardstock for many of my paper flowers, but crepe paper makes any flower imitate its real-life counterpart.
+This is because crepe paper mimics delicate flower petals better than cardstock.

 Cartefini Crepe Paper

 So what is the best crepe paper for paper flowers, and where can you find quality crepe paper?
 I have a few different resources I have used, but my number one go-to is Cartifini Crepe Paper.